MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 If you are using a DLP policy with a *make private* action, and are also planning to use the scanner to automatically label your files, we recommend that you also define the unified labeling client's [**UseCopyAndPreserveNTFSOwner**](rms-client/clientv2-admin-guide-customizations.md#preserve-ntfs-owners-during-labeling-public-preview) advanced setting.

-This setting ensures that the files' original owners retain access to their files.
+This setting ensures that the original owners retain access to their files.

 For more information, see [Create a content scan job](#create-a-content-scan-job) and  [Apply a sensitivity label to content automatically](/microsoft-365/compliance/apply-sensitivity-label-automatically) in the Microsoft 365 documentation.